-During your surgical consultation, Dr. Chong will review your goals to help you determine whether this procedure will meet your expectations.
+During your surgical consultation in Newport Beach, Lavinia K. Chong, MD will review your goals to help you determine whether this procedure will meet your expectations.
 You will be advised to factor adequate time into your schedule and lifestyle to recover.
 Your consultation will also provide an opportunity for you to discuss with Dr. Chong any special circumstances and expectations, formulate a treatment plan, and review all possible contingencies.

 “Always enjoy the visit and the results.
 Dr. Chong is a pleasure to have as a doctor.”